Bitches (song): Music video

 The music video for "Bitches", directed by Broad City director Lucia Aniello, was released on 7 June 2018.
 The video features Broad City actor Paul W. Downs and actress Jessy Hodges as a couple who go to the supergroup for training on how to spice up their sex life.
 The video shows the couple being applied with BDSM accessories, before educating them about various sex tips and the singers putting the couple in a cage to take a break to eat sushi takeout.
-The video ends with Downs' character showing what he has learned, ducking offscreen under his partner as the singers dance in a room with multicolored neon lights.
+The video continues with Downs' character showing what he has learned, ducking offscreen under his partner as the singers dance in a room with multicolored neon lights.
+The video ends with the couple walking out of the building, Downs' character more optimistic now about their sex life, right before the Hodges' character tells him that she will be leaving him and returning to the supergroup.